 Choosing a pet urine odour remover

-When looking for a product to remove cat urine and odours, the enzymatic cleaners are the best.
-They break down compounds in the cat odour, which is what attracts the cat to the same spot.
+Enzymatic urine cleaners are the best as they break down the compounds in the urine, which is what attracts the cat to the same spot.

 Cat urine odours can also be removed cheaply and effectively with common household items such as white vinegar, bicarbonate of soda and hydrogen peroxide.